THE BLUNT VERSION

 And as much as I love the hand-chopped half-inch thick glass poured in Italy and shipped to my doorstep, I’m just as likely to squeal with delight over a piece of artfully mangled copper wire plucked from a city parking lot.
 Life isn’t always pretty — but it’s always interesting.

 It’s probably no real surprise to anyone that my two earliest art influences were both obsessives who collected and created with trash.
 Glittery trash.
 Treasure indeed.

 Pamela Goode is a mosaic artist based in Charlotte, North Carolina.
 As a creator of fine and functional art, installations, and community projects, she works with a variety of materials, including Italian and Mexican handmade glass, stained glass, porcelain, stone, and found objects.
 Known for her sense of whimsy and color, Pam's mosaics transcend the subject at hand and go straight for the heart.
 "My goal is to bring a sense of joy, wonder, or peace to viewers.
 It isn't enough for me to create a mosaic; I need to create a mosaic that sings, that resonates."
-Her work has been selected for inclusion in Mosaic Arts International four times, and has appeared twice in Mosaic Art Now, a publication featuring mosaic art across the globe.
+Her work has been selected for inclusion in Mosaic Arts International four times, and twice in Mosaic Art Now, a publication featuring mosaic art across the globe.

 Immersed in mosaics since 1999, Pam founded Ciel Gallery in 2008 in an effort to provide exhibition opportunities for mosaic artists across the globe.
 Now an art collective focusing on local artists working in every medium, Ciel continues to present juried exhibitions, classes, and special events.